thomaslui003/Invasive-Species-Reporting-Tool/README.md

 The app is built using the MVC architecture, with JSP and Servlets handling the backend logic and database interactions.
 The backend connects to a **PostgreSQL database** using a **JDBC connection**.
 The frontend is constructed using HTML, CSS, and JavaScript to provide a simple and functional user interface.

 **Login Authentication**: User authentication is implemented with encrypted passwords using the **SHA-256** hashing algorithm, ensuring secure storage of user credentials.
+Additionally, role-based access control ensures that users can only modify or delete their own reports, while admins have broader access to all reports.

 ## Features